ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 - "Login" if a user logs in on a website and
 - "Clickrecommended" if a user decides to click on a recommendation

-See user guide chapter [4.
-Event Types](https://doc.ezplatform.com/projects/userguide/en/master/personalization/event_types.md) for a brief introduction to different types of events.
+See user guide chapter [Event Types](https://doc.ibexa.co/projects/userguide/en/latest/personalization/event_types) for a brief introduction to different types of events.
 Depending on the event type, some additional parameters like item price or user rating must be provided.

 ## Wording of products, articles and the generic term items